-Resistance training and endurance exercises can cause micro tears within our muscle fibers.
+Resistance training and endurance exercises can cause micro-tears within our muscle fibres.
 As our body begins to repair these tears, this results in fluid retention around the inflicted muscle areas.
 Fluid retention as a response to strenuous muscular contractions may take up to 72 hours to subside.
 Additionally, if you have been working out more regularly or intensely, chances are you have also gained muscle mass resulting in an increase in the number on the scales.

 Numerous medications can promote weight gain and can lead to weight fluctuations due to fluid retention, increased appetite and the temporary alteration in where the body stores fat.
 These include anti-inflammatory steroid medications such as prednisone, antipsychotic drugs (used to treat disorders like schizophrenia and bipolar disorder), alongside medications to treat migraines, seizures, high blood pressure, allergies and diabetes.

 Contrary to popular belief, birth control pills containing estrogen and progestin have not been proven to causing lasting weight gain.
 Some women may experience weight gain in the early stages, however this is usually not a drastic increase and is often only short term.

 Dietary interventions and regular physical activity can be effective in controlling weight whilst on medication however results occur progressively over a longer period of time.

 By no means do we encourage you to cease your medication to improve your weight outcomes.
 If you are concerned about possible weight gain we encourage you to seek your GP first.